 If a leaky area freezes during winter, the likelihood of the leak expanding increases, making repairs more costly.
 Regularly inspect your plumbing for leaks (ask us about Moen Flo!) and take swift action to prevent potential issues.

-#2: It’s Okay to Let Your Faucet Drip
+#2: Let Your Faucet Drip

 Before heading to bed, especially if the forecast predicts temperatures falling below freezing, consider allowing any water source on an outside wall to drip (just a trickle!).
 This continuous flow of water reduces the risk of freezing because the water is in constant motion.